 Adjustable Between Levels: You can adjust the difficulty between levels/rounds.
 Although you have to restart your checkpoint or level, this enables you to adjust the difficulty after selecting it at the beginning of the game.

-Very Very Valet has 2 accessibility features for Getting Started which deal with what support is offers to get started with the game.
+We've documented 2 accessibility features for Getting Started in Very Very Valet which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Assistance During Play